sayar/RedisMVA/module2_getting_started/README.md

 ## A Walkthrough of Common Commands

-Let us walkthrough some common Redis commands.
+Let us walk through some common Redis commands.
 First is `DEL` which serves to remove a key-value pair from the store.
 Second is `SETNX` which performs a `SET` command only on condition that the key-value pair does not already exist in the store. `APPEND` serves to append to your value. `INCR` and `DECR` serve to increment and decrement the integer value of a key.
-These two command bring up the question of "what data types are supported as values?".
+These two commands bring up the question of "what data types are supported as values?".
 We will answer that question shortly.

 Let us run a series of commands and see what the output is: